-- Wakulla's blended average interest rate (the dark blue line) was in-line some of the more secure rates on the open market until January 2022.
-This is due to the numerous increases in the Fed Funds Rate even while the County's entire account portfolio contains numerous operating and payroll accounts that earn very little interest and, in the case of one account, earns nothing due to the restrictions placed on the funds. - The County's investment accounts (the red line), while maintaining daily liquidity, lagged behind most of the other rates including the 3 Mo.
+- Wakulla's blended average interest rate (the dark blue line) was below the more secure rates on the open market through the year.
+This is due to the numerous increases in the Fed Funds Rate and the County's entire account portfolio containing numerous operating and payroll accounts that earn very little interest and, in the case of one account, earn nothing due to the restrictions placed on the funds. - The County's investment accounts (the red line), while maintaining daily liquidity, were in line with most of the other rates including the 3 Mo.
 Treasury for the entire fiscal year.
-The investment accounts out-performed the Fed Funds Rate until April 2022. - Both the 1-Year Treasuries and 2Year Treasuries out-performed when compared to the County's investment accounts for a majority of the fiscal year.
-In summary, Wakulla County has been able to obtain strong interest rates, resulting in higher investment income despite the investments lagging behind the various Treasuries and Fed Funds Rate.
+The investment accounts underperformed the Fed Funds Rate throughout the year. - Both the 1 Year Treasury and 2 Year Treasury outperformed when compared to the County's investment accounts for most of the fiscal year.
+In summary, Wakulla County has been able to obtain strong interest rates, resulting in higher investment income despite the investments trailing the Fed Funds Rate and various Treasuries.

 Investment fees should also be taken into consideration.
 The County's deposit and investment accounts incur two types of fees or costs - bank fees on the primary operating account of the County and investment fees on the intergovernmental investment pools.
-The County's primary operating account does not incur bank fees on a monthly basis based on the banking RFQ issued and approved by the County.
-The total cost in bank fees for the Ameris Bank operating account for FY21/22 was \$0 as compared to \$4,297 in FY20/21.
-These costs, in FY20/21 were offset by a 0.31% earning credit totaling \$7,853 resulting in net interest income of \$0 and \$5 for FY21/22 and FY20/21 respectively.
+The County's primary operating account does incur bank fees offset by an earning credit monthly, based on the award of the banking RFQ issued and approved by the County.
 The FLGIT, FLFIT, FLCLASS, and FL SAFE investment accounts all charge a fee that is expressed as a percentage which covers the pool's management fee and portfolio expenses.
 The fees fluctuate, are calculated daily and netted against the daily gross interest earned.
 The investment income for these investments has already been reported net of these fees.